-It has been concluded that the development does not trigger the BOS area clearing threshold nor is the site located on the BV map.
-The area clearing threshold trigger is based on the minimum or actual lot size associated with the property (1Ha - 40Ha) and the thresholds for clearing which triggers BOS (0.5Ha or more).
-The lot layout does not remove more than 0.5Ha (not more than the lowest trigger of 0.25ha) of native vegetation therefore the development does not trigger the BOS.
+The proposal does not trigger the BOS area clearing threshold.
+The area clearing threshold trigger is based on the minimum or actual lot size associated with the property (1 ha to less than 40 ha) and the thresholds for clearing above which the BOS applies (0.5 ha or more).
+The lot layout does not remove more than 0.5 ha of native vegetation therefore the development does not trigger the BOS.

-Careful searches were made through each lot to determine if any native grasses/forbs or any other species was growing there.
+Careful searches were made of each lot to determine if any native grasses/forbs or any other species was growing there.
 Our aim was first to see if there was any native species, then if over 5% then over 15% native species.
 A detailed search through 45 1x1m plots in grass indicated a dominance of exotic species (over 99%) in most quadrats.
-Juncus sp was present as scattered individual in a few locations and not enough to be over 1% of any 20x20 or any Lot overall.
+Juncus sp. was present as scattered individual in a few locations and not enough to be over 1% of any 20x20 or any Lot overall.